 Plagiarism (see “Academic Integrity” and “Policies – Academic Integrity”)

 Practicum (PPA 50A/B)

 Students who believe themselves qualified to enrol in the Practicum Option of the program must apply in a two-step process described here.
-The first step should be undertaken following successful completion of 3 out of the 8 courses in Level II.
-Although the Practicum should be the last thing taken in the Public Administration and Governance program, eligibility must be determined early, in order to plan the orderly satisfaction of the degree requirements.
+The first step should be undertaken following successful completion of 3 out of the 8 courses in Level 2.
+Although PPA 50A/B should be the last thing taken in the Public Administration and Governance program, eligibility must be determined early, in order to plan the orderly satisfaction of the degree requirements.

 For further information about the Public Administration and Governance program, please consult the Departmental web-site.

 “Ryerson Administrative Management Self-Service” is the system that you use to register in courses, check your degree progress, and a host of other activities.
 It is accessible through the my.ryerson.ca portal.